MrW0r57/MrW0r57.github.io/_posts/2020-05-30-linux-expoitation-9-1.md

 msf5 exploit(unix/ftp/vsftpd_234_backdoor) > exploit
 ```

-And it will execute and if successful give you meterpreter shell
+And it will execute and if successful gives you meterpreter shell

 In condition to get proper target shell use 'shell' command in meterpreter.

-And suppose if you dont have proper tty shell you can use python one liner to get TTY shell
+And suppose if you don't have proper tty shell you can use python one-liner to get TTY shell

 ```
 python -c 'import pty; pty.spawn("/bin/sh")'